 At Macaulay Honors College at CUNY Baruch, I majored in English and minored in Art History, co-founded Baruch’s first nonfiction journal, and learned poetry under the mentorship of Frost Medalist Grace Schulman.
 I received first place in the 2016 Sydney Harman Fiction Writing Contest, judged by Amitav Ghosh, for my short story “Muse.”

 From October 2016 to October 2018, I worked at an educational nonprofit, teaching creative writing and graphic noveling to children ages 6 to 18.
 I then edited and published their brilliant and provocative works onto digital literary magazines.
 I helped organize and run the 2017 and 2018 Governor’s Island Youth Poetry Festival, and I closed last summer by leading poetry workshops for incoming Macaulay Honors freshmen.

 I then briefly nested in an art museum cubicle before deciding it was finally time to focus on my writing career.

 As a storyteller and editor, my goal is to amplify narratives of female, minority agency, and to redefine the literary canon.
 I work as Copy Chief and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
 My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “secondhand lover” was published in the Summer ’20 issue of Peach Velvet Magazine.

-Currently based on the west coast of Puerto Rico, I am working on a novel and learning how to live a greener and more sustainable lifestyle.
+Currently based in Queens (and sometimes the west coast of Puerto Rico), I am working on a novel and learning how to live a greener and more sustainable lifestyle.
 I live with my partner, a sweet pitbull, and a fierce kitten.